July 30, 2025

 Children's Voices Centre - Strategic Planning Week

-This week we are spending three days in a strategic planing meeting for the Children's Voices Centre focusing on research with, for, and about children.
+This week we spent three days in a strategic planing meeting for the Children's Voices Centre focusing on research with, for, and about children.

 Monday: Kathy, Tamara, Sharynne